 481. Poultry Seminar.
 (1-0).
 Credit 1.
-II

-Extensive review of the literature.
+II Extensive review of the literature.
 Effective and efficient use of library.
-Procedures for organized informational follow-up on new developments after graduation.
+Pro-cedures for organized informational follow-up on new developments after graduation.
 Scientific and popular journal organization and contents.
-Reports on current literature.
+Reports on current litera-ture.
 Prerequisite: Senior classification.

-Directed study of selected problems not covered by other courses in the Department.
-Content of course would be adapted to interest and needs of students.
+Directed study of selected problems not covered by other courses in the Depart-ment.
+Content of course will be adapted to interest and needs of students.
 Prerequisite: Approval of Department Head.